ImanIra0ui/Darija-Programming-Language/README.md

 Provides support for all the main construct of a programming language such as variables, functions, control statements, and so on.

-*This project is still under development and requires some additional additions to become complete.*
+*This project is still under development and requires some additional modifications to become complete.*